01mf02/jq-lang-spec/spec.typ

 $k$ for object keys, and
 $e$ for errors.

+== Simple functions

+We are now going to define several functions that take values and return a value.

 The domain of a value is defined as follows:

 $ "dom"(v) := cases(